SchubertLab/GeneralizedEvDesign/README.md

    | ...       | ...       |     ... |

 ## Vaccine Design
- - Mosaic: use the generalized framework to design a mosaic vaccine
+ - Mosaic: use this generalized framework to design a mosaic vaccine

    ```
    make mosaic-vaccine  # customize options with MOSAIC_OPTS="..."